kep4k/ecommerce-funnel-bigquery-tableau-analysis/README.md

 ![eCommerce User Behavior Analysis Dashboard Preview](https://github.com/user-attachments/assets/2b9e9785-89a6-4cd6-acf1-8475578993da)
 *This dashboard visualizes the sales funnel, identifies key attrition points, showcases geographical user distribution, and analyzes temporal activity patterns.*
 ---

+## Tools and Technologies

+This project leveraged the following key tools and technologies:

+* **SQL (Google BigQuery):** Utilized for efficient extraction, transformation, and aggregation of large-scale raw data from Google Analytics 4.
+* **Tableau Desktop / Tableau Public:** Employed for creating interactive dashboards and insightful visualizations that communicate analytical findings effectively.
+* **Git / GitHub:** Used for version control, collaborative development, and hosting the project's codebase.
+---

+## Project Structure

+The repository is organized as follows:
+├── ga4_ecommerce_session_events_extract.sql  # SQL script for data extraction and transformation in BigQuery.
+├── README.md                                 # Project overview, goals, and findings.
+└── LICENSE                                   # Details the project's licensing terms (MIT License).
+---

+## Contact

+Feel free to reach out if you have any questions, feedback, or just want to connect!

+* **LinkedIn:** (www.linkedin.com/in/illia-okul)
+* **Email:** (my.name.is.kep4k@gmail.com)